sdemos/sdemos-site/bio.markdown

 I am a software engineer at [Red Hat][1] ([formerly][2] at [CoreOS][3]).
-I work on tools for [Container Linux][4], primarily surrounding it's automated update model, such as [CoreUpdate][5] and the [Container Linux Update Operator][6], but also working on the cloud provider metadata fetcher [coreos-metadata][7], the ssh authorized keys file manager [update-ssh-keys][8], and components that
+I work on tools for [Container Linux][4], primarily surrounding its automated update model, such as [CoreUpdate][5] and the [Container Linux Update Operator][6], but also working on the cloud provider metadata fetcher [coreos-metadata][7], the ssh authorized keys file manager [update-ssh-keys][8], and components that